Vinifera-Developers/Vinifera/docs/User-Interface.md

 - Vinifera adds support for 8-bit (paletted and non-paletted) PCX and 8-bit PNG cameos.
 This system auto-detects and prioritises the PNG or PCX file if found, no additional settings are required.
 - Vinifera thickens the waypoint and rally point lines and adds stroke/outline to the waypoint number.
+- Vinifera adds a "Load Game" button to the retry dialog shown after a failed mission.
+- Vinifera changes the game to save screenshots as a PNG file instead of PCX file.
+In addition to this, it also changes the filename format to be unique.
+Instead of writing `SCRN[0000-9999].PNG`, the game now writes `SCRN_[date-time].PNG` (example, `SCRN_02-06-2021_12-51-40.PNG`).

 ## Audio